focus-editor/focus/README.md

 # Focus

+A simple editor that tries to not stand in your way.

+Jai version required for compiling: 0.1.051

 ## Basic shortcuts

 - Ctrl + P - open file (if you hold Ctrl when opening a file it will open on the side)